peterchettiar/personal-projects/README.md

 step 4: git commit -m <message> - command to commit to the changes in the staging area step 5: git push - command to push the changes
 ```

-_Steps for creating new environment_
+3.4 Steps for creating new environment

 ```
 Step 1: remove unwanted environments